 The P-47C had a maximum speed in level flight of 433 miles per hour (697 kilometers per hour) at 30,000 feet (9,144 meters).
 The service ceiling was 42,000 feet (12,802 meters), and it could climb to 15,000 feet (4,572 meters) in 7 minutes, 12 seconds.
 It had a maximum range of 1,250 miles (2,012 kilometers) with external fuel tanks.

-The Thunderbolt was armed with eight .50-caliber Browning M2 machine guns, four in each wing, with 3,400 rounds of ammunition.
+The Thunderbolt was armed with eight Browning AN-M2 .50-caliber machine guns, four in each wing, with 3,400 rounds of ammunition.
 It could also carry external fuel tanks, rockets and bombs.
 The structure of the P-47 could be described as “robust” and it was heavily armored.

 602 P-47Cs were built in the five months before the P-47D entered production.
 A total of 15,683 Thunderbolts were built; more than any other Allied fighter type.
 In aerial combat it had a kill-to-loss ratio of 4.6:1.
 The amount of damage that the airplane could absorb and still return was remarkable.
 The P-47, though, really made its name as a ground attack fighter, destroying aircraft, locomotives, rail cars, and tanks by the many thousands.
 It was one of the most successful aircraft of World War II.